MakC-Ukr/opensea-clone/README.md

 # opensea-clone
-Clone of OpenSea.
-With a much worse UI, xD.
+Clone of OpenSea, the largest NFT marketplace today.
+Tech stack used: Solidity, React, JS.

 Working prototype on any of the following links:
 - [https://www.opensea.io](https://opensea-clone-lovat.vercel.app)